-Note: It is no longer recommended that the InodeExpand parameters (InodeExpandMin, InodeExpandMax and InodeExpandInc) be changed from their default values.
+Note: It is no longer recommended that you change the InodeExpand parameters (InodeExpandMin, InodeExpandMax and InodeExpandInc) from their default values.
 These settings are provided for compatibility when upgrading file systems.

-The InodeExpand values are still honored if they are in the .cfgx file, but the StorNext GUI does not allow these values to be set.
+The InodeExpand values are still honored if they are in the .cfgx file, but the StorNext GUI does not allow you to set these values.
 Also, when converting from .cfg to .cfgx files, if the InodeExpand values in the .cfg file are found to be the default example values, these values are not set in the new .cfgx.
-Instead, the new formula is used
+Instead, the Optimistic Allocation Formula on the next page is used.